-What gets covered in a Baby Bumps short course?
+What gets covered in a Baby Bumps course?

 Lots of people sign up to NCT and/or NHS/other antenatal courses.
 However, not everyone wants to, or indeed are able to, put aside time and money to attend two full courses and so I designed a short hypnobirthing course for this purpose.
 This course is perfectly designed to complement any other antenatal course you may be doing, and if you choose not to do any other courses, the book you receive will cover all the labour and birth topics you need to know about.

 The book you receive goes into a lot of useful detail on all course topics as well as other things like epidurals, water birth and caesarean birth, etc.